chadkluck/npm-chadkluck-cache-data/README.md

 For example, `1234EXAMPLE7890` will return `**********7890`.

 By default, 10 asterisks are used to pad the left-hand side, and only 4 characters are kept on the right.
+10+4=14 so the default length is always 14 no matter the length of the original string.
+This in turn obfuscates the original length of the string.
+However, the right side will not reveal more than 25% of the string (it actually rounds up 1 character so a 2 character string would still reveal the final character).

 Default options can be changed by passing an options object.